 The very first female Head at Worksop College & Ranby House, Clare made history when she stepped into the role in September 2018.

-Dr Adam Gutteridge - Assistant Head (Academic)
+Dr Adam Gutteridge - Deputy Head (Academic)

 Adam studied Archaeology at Durham University, before obtaining a MPhil and PhD at Cambridge.

 Adam has worked as a lecturer at universities in the U.S, Italy and the U.K.

 He has also taught, researched and published on the culture of the late Roman world, and on public engagement with the past.

 Adam has also spent time working as a field archaeologist in Ireland and Albania and has worked in a drug and alcohol rehabilitation centre for three years.

 Adam joined the College three years ago as Head of RS and PSHE, before taking on the role of Assistant Head of Sixth Form.
 Adam was promoted to Deputy Head (Academic) in September 2018.

 Charlotte Futter - Deputy Head (Pastoral)